MCKnaus/dmlmt/README.md

 Chernozhukov, V., Hansen, C., & Spindler, M. (2016).
 3High-Dimensional Metrics in R3. [arXiv:1603.01700](https://arxiv.org/abs/1603.01700)

 Farrell, M. H. (2015).
 Robust inference on average treatment effects with possibly more covariates than observations. *Journal of Econometrics*, 189(1), 1-23.

+Knaus, M. C. (2018).
+A Double Machine Learning Approach to Estimate the Effects of Musical Practice on Student's Skills, in preparation.